Luri (river): Course

 It crosses the commune of Luri, Haute-Corse.

-The only named tributary of the Luri is the 5 km Ruisseau de Furcone, which enters the Luri from the south near of the village of Luri.
+The only named tributary of the Luri is the 5 km Ruisseau de Furcone, which enters the Luri from the south near the village of Luri.

 The Luri rises in the northwest of the Cap Corse peninsula to the northeast of the 836 m Monte Grofiglieta.

 It flows northeast past the village of Spergane, then east-southeast past the villages of Luri and Campo to enter the sea at Santa Severa.

 The D180 follows the stream for most of its course.

 Hydrology

 Measurements of the river flow were taken at the Luri [Campo] station from 1972 to 1999.

 The watershed above this station covers 18.8 km2.

 Annual precipitation was calculated as 355 mm.

-The average flow of water throughout the year was 0.211 m3/s.
+The average water flow throughout the year was 0.211 m3/s.